almeidakarla/almeidakarla/README.md

-Web developer and designer.
+Front-end web developer and designer.
 Passionate about solving problems with coding + design to create seamless experiences at scale.

 ##